UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 Work of Cantini et al. (@Cantini2018) showed that ICA produces more reproducible results than NMF when applied to tumor transcriptomes.

 However, we can always imagine the cases where NMF factorisation will be judged more adequate than ICA.
 Our pipeline is adaptable to interpretation of NMF factors without a need for major adjustments.
-We will be seen extend vignettes to show application of deconICA for interpreatation of NMF components.
+We will be seen extend vignettes to show application of deconICA for interpretation of NMF components.

 Here is a small list of NMF application to biological data: